 Push carts: A retail food establishment that is a non-motorized unit designed so foods are served from the exterior of the unit and require very little preparation, such as hot dogs.
 Push carts are intended to physically report to and operate from a commercial commissary kitchen for servicing, restocking, and maintenance each operating day.

 Commissary: An approved facility for preparation of various food items, storage of all supplies, and for all cleaning or servicing operations.
 The mobile retail food establishment or pushcart must report to this location daily for supplies, cleaning, and/or services.
+If the commissary facility is not owned by the vendor, the vendor must provide a completed Commissary Agreement.

 A retail food license from the health department is required annually for mobile food trucks, trailers, and pushcarts.
 A retail food license always expires on Dec.
 31 regardless of when the license was issued and must be renewed each year in operation.
 Before a mobile truck, trailer or pushcart can be licensed to sell food, the following steps must be taken: